project-sunbird/project-sunbird.github.io/pages/faqs/product_functionality_n_features.md

 + Taxonomy and metadata
 + Glossary

-If you have questions that are not answered,
+If you have questions that are not answered, you can click on the links at the top or bottom of the page to edit it or report an issue.

+Refer to the Contribution Guidelines{:target="_blank"} to understand the contribution guidelines.